carrickcheah/finetune-liquild-vlm/README.md

-# Why I Chose LiquidAI's Open Source Model: Privacy, Speed, and Accuracy
+# Why massive models aren't always the answer: Scaling performance on a 3B VLM

-Closed models are powerful, but they come with trade-offs: high token costs, privacy risks, and the latency of sending data back and forth to an API.
+In the race for AI, we often focus on 70B+ parameter models.
+But for real-world production (especially on edge devices), efficiency is king.

-I wanted an alternative.
-I spent the weekend experimenting with LiquidAI's open-source 3B Vision Model.
-The goal?
-To see if a local model could match the performance of big APIs without the "token fly-in-fly-out" delay.
+I spent the weekend experimenting with LiquidAI's 3B Vision Model to see just how "smart" a small model could get with the right fine-tuning strategy.
+I leveraged Modal for compute and LoRA for parameter-efficient fine-tuning.

 ---